 “Soul Kitchen” Faith Discussion Group

-Every Wednesday, our wildly popular and no-holds-barred “Soul Kitchen” faith discussion group meets at the church at 6:30 pm.
+Every Wednesday, our wildly popular and no-holds-barred “Soul Kitchen” faith discussion group meets at at 6:30 pm.
 We gather to debate theology, reflect on current events, or just play “Stump the Priest!”
 No preparation is needed, except an open and curious mind, so lay your provocative questions and perspectives on the table.
-And feel free to join us for dinner before the discussion at 5:15 pm at the Willow Hills Restaurant at 6678 Joliet Road in Countryside.
+And feel free to join us for dinner before the discussion at 5:15 pm, which takes place in local restaurants and parishioners’ homes.

 Lay people are just as essential to the worship of God as the clergy.
 They read the Bible lessons, serve at the altar, lead the congregation in the Prayers of the People, and offer incense on major feast days.
 It is a sign of congregational health when numerous members of the parish--both children and adults--share responsibility for leading the worship of the Church.
 If you feel called to this ministry, please let our leaders know, and we will help you identify the roles in which you might like to serve and provide you training.